mwaylabs/relution-client-security/README.md

 #Login
 #####Controller
-please notice you have to use your Controller in 'as' mode and name it 'loginC'
+Please notice you have to use your Controller in 'as' mode and name it 'loginC'
 example:
 ````
 ng-controller="LoginCtrl as loginC"